testmycode/tmc-checkstyle-runner/README.md

 ### CLI

 Running Checkstyle validations from the command-line can be accomplished by passing the project directory path to be tested, output file path and locale (ISO 639) for validation messages as properties.
+The output file can be overwritten with the `tmc.overwrite_validations_file`-property which defaults to false.
 The output file will contain the `CheckstyleResult` serialised as JSON.

-    java -Dtmc.project_dir=[PROJECT-DIRECTORY-PATH] -Dtmc.validations_file=[OUTPUT-FILE-PATH] -Dtmc.locale=[LOCALE] -jar tmc-checkstyle-runner-1.0.jar
+    java -Dtmc.project_dir=[PROJECT-DIRECTORY-PATH] -Dtmc.validations_file=[OUTPUT-FILE-PATH] -Dtmc.locale=[LOCALE] -Dtmc.overwrite_validations_file=[BOOLEAN] -jar tmc-checkstyle-runner-1.0.jar

 ## Configuration